stonepros/stone/doc/dev/session_authentication.rst

 saved.

 The key is saved when the pipe is established.
 On the client side, this happens in ``connect()``, which is located in ``msg/Pipe.cc``.
-The key is obtained from a run of the Cephx protocol, which results in a successfully checked authorizer structure.
+The key is obtained from a run of the Stonex protocol, which results in a successfully checked authorizer structure.
 If there is such an authorizer available, the code calls ``get\_auth\_session\_handler()`` to create a new authentication session handler and stores it in the pipe data structure.
 On the server side, a similar thing is done in